El Hierro: Geography, flora and fauna

 El Hierro's size and geography supports entirely endemic species including the critically endangered El Hierro giant lizard (Gallotia simonyi), for which there is a captive breeding programme, allowing its reintroduction.

 The non-barren parts of the interior rely on relief precipitation, not much more than the average of 19 rainfall days per year, high relative humidity and geothermal springs.
-This non-arid parts have thermophilous (geothermal heat-liking) juniper clumps and a pine forest with other evergreens.
+These non-arid parts have thermophilous (geothermal heat-liking) juniper clumps and a pine forest with other evergreens.

 In 2000, El Hierro was designated by UNESCO as a Biosphere Reserve, with 60% of its territory protected to preserve its natural and cultural diversity.
 Among cetaceans in these waters, it is notable that several species of lesser known beaked whales inhabit around the island.

 Like the rest of the Canary Islands chain, El Hierro is volcanic and sharply mountainous.
 One eruption has to date been recorded on the island, but is not confirmed: from the Volcan de Lomo Negro vent in 1793, lasting a month.
 A submarine eruption occurred, however, offshore La Restinga village in 2011/2012.
 Except as landscaped at its harbour towns the shore is rocky and in places precipitous.

 El Hierro is a 268.71 km2 island, formed late, about 1.2 million years ago after three successive eruptions, the island emerged from the ocean as a triangle of basaltic dykes topped with a volcanic cone more than 2,000 metres high.
 With continued activity resulting in the island expanding to have the largest number of volcanoes in the Canaries (over 500 cones, another 300 covered by more recent deposits), together with approximately 70 caves and volcanic galleries, including the Cueva de Don Justo whose collection of channels exceeds 6 km.
 Landslides, plant erosion and seasonal wind erosion have reduced the size and height of the island.

 The current highest point is in the middle of the island, in Malpaso, at 1501 m high.